Services

 Fentanyl for Pain

-Prosthetics & Amputees
+Prosthetics & Amputation Care

 Dr. Higgins is the Director of the Amputee program at Encompass Health Rehab Hospital.
 He sees amputees in his office and participates in a support group for amputees once a month called Lively Limbs.
 He will work with your prosthetist to make sure your limb fits just right.